Jonah Jones (sculptor)

 Leonard Jones (17 February 1919 – 29 November 2004), generally known as Jonah Jones, was born in County Durham, north east England, but known as a Welsh sculptor, writer and artist-craftsman.
 He worked in many media, but is especially remembered as a sculptor in stone, lettering-artist and calligrapher.
 He was also Director of the National College of Art and Design in Dublin for four years.

 Upon leaving school in 1935 at the age of 16, Jones secured a post as assistant at the public library in Felling on Tyneside.
-The librarian, Mona Lovell, became a close friend and mentor to him, encouraging his cultural interests and introducing him to Quakerism (for a time he attended the Friends’ meeting in Newcastle-upon-Tyne).
+The librarian, Mona Lovell, became a close friend and mentor to him, encouraging his cultural interests and introducing him to Quakerism (for a time he attended the Friends' meeting in Newcastle-upon-Tyne).

 Life

 The eldest of four children, Jones was born in 1919 near Wardley, Gateshead.
 His father was a local man who had been a coalminer before being invalided in the First World War, his mother came from Yorkshire.

 Registering in the Second World War as a conscientious objector, Jonah Jones was enlisted in the British Army as a non-combatant.
 He served in the Royal Army Medical Corps, 224 Parachute Field Ambulance, within the 6th Airborne Division, taking part in the Ardennes campaign and the airdrop over the Rhine at Wesel in March 1945.
 Together with the 1st Canadian Parachute Battalion, to which he was attached during operations, Jones was among the first Allied troops to enter Bergen-Belsen concentration camp on 15 April 1945.
-It was in the army that he gained the nickname “Jonah”, which he would adopt when he embarked on his artistic career.
+It was in the army that he gained the nickname "Jonah", which he would adopt when he embarked on his artistic career.

 Jones served with 224 Parachute Field Ambulance in British Mandate Palestine from October 1945, transferring to the Army Education Corps in May 1946.
-While working at the army’s Carmel College in Haifa, he met and married Judith Grossman, a local Jewish woman (later known in Wales as a writer under the name Judith Maro).
+While working at the army's Carmel College in Haifa, he met and married Judith Grossman, a local Jewish woman (later known in Wales as a writer under the name Judith Maro).
 They would go on to have two sons and a daughter.

-Following demobilisation in 1947, Jones' career began in a shared practice with the artist John Petts at the Caseg Press in Llanystumdwy, North Wales, followed soon after by a short, intensive stay at the workshop of the late Eric Gill, where he learned the techniques of lettering and carving in stone.
+Following demobilisation in 1947, Jones's career began in a shared practice with the artist John Petts at the Caseg Press in Llanystumdwy, North Wales, followed soon after by a short, intensive stay at the workshop of the late Eric Gill, where he learned the techniques of lettering and carving in stone.

 During the 1950s Jones established a full-time workshop practice, one of the few who were able at that time in Wales to earn a living solely from art.